Evolution of nonlinear reduced-order solutions for PDEs with conserved quantities: Numerical examples

 Next, we consider the case of a vortex pair, where the vortices have the same sign and amplitudes.
 Point vortex dynamics, in this case, predicts that the vortices rotate around their midpoint at a constant angular velocity.
 Figure \ref{fig:TwoVortex_same} shows a similar vortex pair created by the Gaussian ansatz~\eqref{eq:psi_anzats}.
 The reduced-order dynamics shows that the system is in a relative equilibrium where the two vortices continually rotate counterclockwise around the origin $\vc x=0$ at a constant angular velocity.
 Again, the reduced-order dynamics are in excellent agreement with the expected point vortex behavior.

 Finally, we consider the leapfrogging configuration, where four vortices are placed at the corners of a square (see figure~\ref{fig:FourVortex_Leap}).
 The vortices on the top row have positive vorticity whereas the vortices on the bottom row have negative vorticity.
 The point vortex dynamics predicts that the vortices to the left accelerate and zoom in between the vortices in the front.
 This motion repeats indefinitely, creating the so-called leapfrogging dynamics.
 Figure \ref{fig:FourVortex_Leap} shows the reduced dynamics of the Gaussian ansatz~\eqref{eq:psi_anzats}.
 One pair of vortices is placed at $(\pm0.5, 0,5)$, and another pair of vortices with opposite sign is placed at $(\pm 0.5, - 0,5)$.
-The reduced-order equations once again reproduce the leapfrogging dynamics predicted by point vortices.
+The RONS reduced-order equations once again reproduce the leapfrogging dynamics predicted by point vortices.
+The computational time to numerically integrate the RONS equations for the vortex dipole, vortex pair, and leapfrogging configurations was $0.0087$, $0.0304$, and $4.2188$ seconds, respectively, on a 2019 Macbook Pro with a 1.7 GHz Quad-Core Intel Core i7 processor.

+We chose the Gaussian stream function~\eqref{eq:psi_anzats} as the ansatz since it has been observed in experiments~\cite{trieling1997}; then we showed that the RONS reduced-order equations reproduce the expected dynamics.
+However, this ansatz is not convenient for a quantitative comparison with solutions produced by point vortices.
+To make quantitative comparisons with point vortex dynamics, we introduce the following ansatz for the vorticity,

+which is a sum of Gaussians with the amplitudes $A_i = \Gamma_i / (2\pi \eps^2)$ and lengthscales $L_i=\epsilon\sqrt{2}$.
+Note that the ansatz~\eqref{w_RONS_pv} converges to point vortices~\eqref{eq:w_pv} as $\eps$ tends to zero.
+After obtaining the corresponding fluid velocity $\hat{\vc u}$ using the Biot-Savart law~\cite{newton_Nvortex}, we derive the RONS equations by minimize the cost functional~\eqref{eq:fluid_costfunctional} while enforcing conservation of kinetic energy and enstrophy.
+Figure \ref{fig:Pointvortex_Comparison} shows the vortex center trajectories with $\epsilon(0)=0.05$ for the vortex dipole and the vortex pair.
+It shows that the RONS results are in excellent agreement with point vortex dynamics.
+We point out that, to derive the RONS reduced-order equations, we allow $\epsilon(t)$ and $\vc x_i(t)$ to be time-dependent functions.
+Nonetheless, RONS predicts that $\epsilon$ remains constant ($\dot\epsilon=0$).

 In closing, we point out that our reduced-order equations can be similarly applied to the viscous vorticity equation ($\nu>0$) with no difficulty.
 In this case, the equation is dissipative and therefore there are no conserved quantities to be enforced.
 However, direct numerical simulations indicate that initially axisymmetric vortices evolve under the viscous vorticity equation into an approximately elliptical shape.
 As a result, the axisymmetric ansatz~\eqref{eq:psi_anzats} may no longer be appropriate, and a more general non-axisymmetric Gaussian ansatz might be needed.
 This viscous case will be explored in future work.